itsnauman/itsnauman.github.io/me/index.md

 layout: about
 ---

 Hi!
 My name is Nauman Ahmad 😀.
-I'm a junior studying Computer Science at New York University who's passionate about using Machine Learning and Software Engineering to solve a wide variety of problems.
+I'm a junior studying Computer Science and Mathematics at New York University who's passionate about using Machine Learning and Software Engineering to solve a wide variety of problems.
 My goal is to build products that change peoples' lives while learning something new every day.

 I love tasty 🍔, 🗽, ☕️ and 🏓 in no particular order.